mpdavis/python-jose/README.rst

 As of 3.1.0, python-jose implements four different cryptographic backends.
 The backend must be selected as an extra when installing python-jose.
-If you do not select a backend, the default backend will be installed.
+If you do not select a backend, the native-python backend will be installed.

 Unless otherwise noted, all backends support all operations.

-Due to complexities with setuptools, the default backend is always installed, even if you select a different backend on install.
+Due to complexities with setuptools, the native-python backend is always installed, even if you select a different backend on install.
 We recommend that you remove unnecessary dependencies in production.